 Part of our build your own financial plan series

-All the planning in the world won’t help if life throws you a curveball and you’re not prepared financially.
-Ask yourself a few questions:
+And then life throws you a curveball and you’re not prepared financially.

 - Would a $500 expense throw off your budget in a big way?